k0f1/configuring-linux-web-server/README.md

 * Once done, use the `cat` command to copy the public key ending in `.pub`,
 * Upload this key to your amazon account as one of the keys to be used for access.,
 * Alternatively, first make sure to lohin as the grader,
-  * The create a directory .ssh with `mkdir .ssh` within the home directory
+  * Then create a directory .ssh with `mkdir .ssh` within the home directory
   * Then create a new file within this directory called authorized_keys `sudo touch ~/.ssh/authorized_keys`,
   * Back in your local machine, read out the content of the key pair generated with the extension `.pub`,
   * Copy it, and back in your server, edit the authorized keys file by adding this key.